nel0x/personal-website/content/sources.md

 title= "Sources and credits"
 +++

-On this page, I will explain some of the most important stuff that my site is made with.
+On this page, I'll introduce the key frameworks and components that form the backbone of my site.
 Much material and help is used, so this pages can be shown to you.
 I would like to thank the creators of the materials used here very much.
 A lot of elements are edited in order to fulfill my needs.

 ## Material
 1. Web Framewok by [Hugo](https://gohugo.io/)